damiano/learning-similarity-functions-ORM/README.md

 ##[data/goldstandard](https://github.com/damiano/learning-similarity-functions-ORM/tree/master/data/goldstandard)

 The `replab2013_topic_detection_goldstandard.dat` represents the gold standard of the RepLab 2013 Topic Detection Task used to perform the evaluation in this paper.
+It consists of a tab-separated value file where each row is a tweet and columns are:
+>- __entity_id__: Id of the entity (test case) to which the tweet belongs to.
+>- __tweet_id__: Id of the tweet.
+>- __topic__: Name of the topic where the tweet was manually assigned to.

 ##[data/system-outputs](https://github.com/damiano/learning-similarity-functions-ORM/tree/master/data/system-outpus)

-Topic Detection System Output (RepLab 2013 Format)

->- terms_jaccard_*
->- svm_all_*
->- svm_terms_jaccard_*

->- best_replab
->- temporal_twitter_LDA
+This directory contains the output in the RepLab 2013 format of the different topic detection systems (and different cut-offs) proposed on the paper, as well as the official RepLab systems used to compare with.

+>- terms_jaccard_*: HAC results for different cut-off thresholds when using the terms_jaccard feature as similarity function.
+>- svm_all_*: HAC results for different cut-off thresholds when using the SVM(all features) learned similarity function.
+>- svm_terms_jaccard_*: HAC results for different cut-off thresholds when using the SVM(terms_jaccard) learned similarity function.

+>- best_replab: Best RepLab 2013 system (equivalent to semantic_jaccard) [Spina et al., 2013](http://nlp.uned.es/~damiano/pdf/replab2013-UNED-ORM.pdf).
+>- temporal_twitter_LDA: Temporal Twitter-LDA system in RepLab 2013 [Spina et al., 2013](http://nlp.uned.es/~damiano/pdf/replab2013-UNED-ORM.pdf).

 ##[data/evaluation-results](https://github.com/damiano/learning-similarity-functions-ORM/tree/master/data/evaluation-results)

 #Citation
-Please cite the article below if you use this resources in your research:
+Please cite the article below if you use these resources in your research:
 >D.Spina, J.Gonzalo, E. Amig&oacute;
 >_[Learning Similarity Functions for Topic Detection in Online Reputation Monitoring](http://nlp.uned.es/~damiano/pdf/spina2014learning.pdf)_
->37th ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR).
+>Proceedings of the 37th ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR).
 2014.

 ##BibTex